bl4drnnr/python-prolog-Interpreter-lib/README.md

 solution = database.find_solutions(goal)
 ```

-Now, you are free to go, use `.find_solutions` method in order to manipulate your database:
+Now, you are free to go, use `.find_solutions` method in order to manipulate your database (referring to example above):

 ```python
 assert len(solutions.get("Y")) == 2